Galyna-S/capstone_project/README.md

 ## Conclusion
 This comprehensive analysis highlights key trends in global intelligence by examining the relationship between IQ and various socio-economic factors.
 The findings suggest that education, economic prosperity, and social development are closely linked to cognitive performance on a national scale.
 The insights provided can help policymakers, educators, and researchers target areas for improvement in education and socio-economic development.

+## Acknowledgements
+I sincerely thank my mentors for giving me the chance to be creative, grow, and for offering me a fresh start from scratch in life.